art-e-fact/easyturtle/README.md

 ### Run

-Running the image executes in a single container:
+Running the image executes is *often* just:

+    docker run --rm --interactive --tty --name easyturtle easyturtle

+Tests on Ubuntu 18 have required:

-    docker run --rm -it --name easyturtle easyturtle
+    docker run --rm --interactive --tty --env DISPLAY=$DISPLAY --net host --name easyturtle easyturtle

+Tests on MacOS and Ubuntu 20 often require explictly authorising access to X11:
+* [MacOS] `xhost + 127.0.0.1`
+* [Ubuntu 20] `xhost + local:`, for testing, `xhost +` is also available but not recommended (security issue, important to reactivate after usage with `xhost -`).

 Notes:
 * `--rm` is just to delete the container after use (too simple an application and no state anyway).
-* `-it` is just to be able to signal the container, without using `docker stop`.
+* `--interactive --tty` is to be able to allow controling the turtle with the keyboard.
+* `--net host` sets the container on the same network as the host machine, so the container can access the X11 server.
-* The minimal run command is `docker run easyturtle`.
+* The minimal (yet uninteresting beyond testing) run command is `docker run easyturtle`.
-* On MacOS, you may have to authorise the container to use X11: `xhost + 127.0.0.1`

 ### Interact